inobulles/flamingo/README.md

 - [ ] The LSP itself!
 - [ ] Comprehensive docs.
 - [ ] Normalize usage of type vs kind terms.
+- [ ] For parser-related checks, do asserts instead of all the if checks, because these should never happen regardless of user input anyway (this also first requires checking for tree consistency, i.e. no errors in the tree).

 Nice-to-haves in future versions but not super necessary for right now in my eyes: